smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

   portion.
 Unless warnings are treated as errors (or `-pedantic` is not used), the code compiles successfully.

-- Until C++20, Visual Studio 2019 Version 16.5.5 successfully compiles if a variadic
+- Until C++20, Visual Studio 2019 Version 16.5.5 successfully compiles without warnings
-  macro is invoked without any argument for the variable portion.
-[I could not find any complier option related to this issue in the Visual Studio documentation.]
+  even if a variadic macro is invoked without any argument for the variable portion.
+[I could not find any complier option related to this issue in Visual Studio docs.]

 Listing D shows the use of variadic macros to optionally set the output stream.
-This version of the macros is made possible by three things:
+These macros are enabled by:

-- modular organization of the macros in Listing C;
+- the modular organization of macros (shown in Listing C);

-- function `ostream` which simply returns the stream reference it receives, returning `std::cout` by default if no argument is supplied;
+- function `ostream` which simply returns the stream reference it receives, returning `std::cout` by default if no argument is supplied; and

 - passing `__VA_ARGS__` as the argument to function `ostream`, which has the effect of using `std::cout` if `__VA_ARGS__` is empty, and using `__VA_ARGS__` as the stream if